What are Self-Drilling Screws? and Other FAQ

 Will Self-Drilling Screws Go Through Metal?

 Yes, that’s what they’re made for.
-Self-drilling screws will easily penetrate thin to moderate thickness steel (typically up to 12–14 gauge) without pre-drilling.
+Self-drilling screws will penetrate thin to moderate thickness steel without pre-drilling.

 For thicker materials or structural steel, look for longer drill tips or hardened screws designed for heavy-duty metal connections.